AppleGreen Cottage

 How To Sew A Dart - Tutorial

 You will need the piece of fabric on which you'd like to sew a dart.
 On bags, darts often appear along the bottom edge or in bottom corners, as a fancy version of boxed corners.
-Once you do that, you'll see how many possibilities for your bag design this will open!
+This will give you so many new ideas for your bag design!

 Let's say we want to make the bottom corners of a bag appear fuller, give it some body and structure.
 Two darts will do just that!